LiF-x/lifxmod.com/FAQ/index.md

 SHOW TABLE STATUS LIKE 'containers';

-\[14:11\]Server Monitor: 7) Goto items table and use your container ID with the following query, any items inside the cart will show up. in this case cart is empty so no need to transfer items to new container.
+7) Goto items table and use your container ID with the following query, any items inside the cart will show up. in this case cart is empty so no need to transfer items to new container.

 SELECT * FROM lif_10.items WHERE ContainerID = 72584